Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

 Projected vertices are constructed by the map in Eq.~\eqref{eq:calc_plane_projection}.
 The predicate is evaluated by three complementary geometric tests, illustrated schematically in Fig.~\ref{fig:three_tests}.

 \textbf{VertexContainment and ReverseContainment.} The first test checks each projected vertex against the annular and Doppler inequalities in Eqs.~\eqref{eq:annular_constraint_uv}--\eqref{eq:dc_constraint_uv_bwd}; it is topology independent and detects any partial overlap in which at least one polygon vertex falls inside the admissible domain.
-However, when the regional target is large enough for its projection to surround that domain entirely, as illustrated in Fig.~\ref{fig:three_tests}\,(b), every vertex lies outside the domain and the first test yields a false negative.
+However, when the regional target is large enough for its projection to surround that domain entirely, as illustrated in Fig.~\ref{fig:test_rc}, every vertex lies outside the domain and the first test yields a false negative.
 The reverse containment test eliminates this gap by inverting the containment query.
-For the connected configurations shown in Fig.~\ref{fig:calc_plane_fov_cases}\,(b)--(i), a deterministic representative point is fixed on the inner radius along the horizontal axis on the positive side, namely $\bm{q}_0=(R_{\mathrm{in}},0)$; it lies inside the admissible domain by construction.
-For the disjoint lobe configuration as illustrated in Fig.~\ref{fig:calc_plane_fov_cases}\,(a), one representative per lobe is used at $(-R_{\mathrm{in}},0)$ and $(R_{\mathrm{in}},0)$, i.e., on the inner radius at the negative and positive horizontal positions, respectively.
+For the connected configurations shown in Fig.~\ref{fig:calc_plane_fov_cases}\subref{fig:fov_case_b}--\subref{fig:fov_case_i}, a deterministic representative point is fixed on the inner radius along the horizontal axis on the positive side; it lies inside the admissible domain by construction.
+For the disjoint lobe configuration~a, one representative per lobe is used, placed on the inner radius at the negative and positive horizontal positions, respectively.
 The projected polygon vertices are traversed in cyclic order.
 From each representative, shoot a horizontal half ray toward increasing abscissa and apply the odd even rule for point-in-polygon classification~\cite{orourke1994comp_geom}; the compact indicator form is Eq.~\eqref{eq:rc_odd_even}.

 where $\bm{q}_0$ is the representative point and $N_{\mathrm{cross}}(\bm{q}_0,\mathcal{Q}_p)$ is the number of intersections between the half ray emitted from $\bm{q}_0$ and the boundary of the projected polygon.
-Unity of the indicator corresponds to the representative lying inside the projected polygon.
-Edge crossings are tallied under a half open endpoint convention so vertex hits are not double counted.
-Representative locations are fixed a priori by the connected or disjoint-lobe topology of the admissible domain, so evaluating the ray parity rule on that finite set alone completes the reverse containment decision without searching or updating representative locations inside the test; a step-by-step implementation is given in \ref{app:reverse_containment}.
+Unity of the indicator corresponds to the representative lying inside the projected polygon; the crossing count tallies intersections between that half ray and polygon edges under the usual half open convention so that vertex touching cases are not double counted.
+With these fixed representative choices, ReverseContainment becomes completely deterministic and requires no additional representative point search; a step-by-step implementation appears in Appendix~\ref{app:reverse_containment} and Algorithm~\ref{alg:reverse_containment_appendix}.